VLA Models Are More Generalizable Than You Think: Revisiting Physical and Spatial Modeling: Training Details for baselines

 \item \textbf{Data Preprocessing:} Training is conducted on our custom dataset.
 Visual inputs undergo the same preprocessing pipeline as the LoRA baseline: frames are resized to $224 \times 224$ with padding. \end{enumerate}

 \textbf{Training Details for Our Solutions}

 We introduce two complementary, parameter-efficient adaptation strategies: \textbf{Feature Token Modulation (FTM)} and \textbf{Feature Linear Adaptation (FLA)}.
 Both methods focus on adapting pre-trained representations while keeping the majority of the VLA backbone frozen.
 Detailed hyperparameters are provided in Table~\ref{tab:our_solutions_params}.
-As shown in Fig.~\ref{fig:train_dot}, both one-shot LoRA and FLA steadily improve with training steps, while FLA achieves comparable performance using far fewer adaptation parameters.
+As illustrated in Fig.~\ref{fig:train_dot}, FLA demonstrates strong training stability.
+The success rate consistently improves and plateaus across training steps without suffering from catastrophic overfitting, confirming its robustness to hyperparameter choices.

 \begin{enumerate}[wide=0pt, label=\textbf{\arabic*.}, labelsep=0.5em, itemsep=0.3em] \item \textbf{Feature Token Modulation (FTM):} As illustrated in Fig.~\ref{fig:solution}(d), FTM applies a global affine transformation to the visual embedding space.
-We instantiate 2 learnable prompt tokens, projected via MLP to global scale ($\gamma$) and shift ($\beta$) parameters.
+We instantiate two learnable tokens, global scale ($\gamma$) and shift ($\beta$) parameters.
 The VLA backbone is entirely frozen; we optimize \textit{only} the learnable prompts.
 Optimization utilizes the AdamW optimizer ($\beta_1=0.9, \beta_2=0.95, \epsilon=10^{-8}$, weight decay $1 \times 10^{-10}$) with a global gradient norm clipping of 1.0.
 The learning rate follows a cosine schedule with a 500-step warmup, reaching a peak of $5 \times 10^{-4}$ and decaying to $5 \times 10^{-5}$ over 5,000 iterations.
 The batch size is set to 32.

 \item \textbf{Feature Linear Adaptation (FLA):} As shown in Fig. ~\ref{fig:solution}(e), FLA targets internal feature adaptation by injecting LoRA adapters ($\Delta W = BA$) into the linear layers (27 layers) of the SigLIP ViT encoder.
 We freeze the language model and action expert, updating only the LoRA weights of linear layer in ViT.
 Optimization settings generally mirror the FTM configuration (AdamW with consistent $\beta$ and $\epsilon$ values), but the learning rate schedule is adjusted to decay to a lower minimum of $5 \times 10^{-6}$, and EMA is disabled.
 Training is conducted with float32 precision for 1,500 iterations using a global batch size of 32.